Looking for a weekend getaway from Las Vegas? Here are 15 great spots to go.

 Things You Can’t Miss: Coyote Buttes North (the Wave), White Pocket, Coyote Buttes South, Paria Canyon

-What to Eat: Big John’s Texas BBQ, Into the Grand, El Tapatio
+What to Eat: Big John’s Texas BBQ, El Tapatio, Sunset 89

 The most well-known portion of Vermilion Cliffs National Monument is the Wave, but it’s also one of the hardest to permits to get in the world.
 That shouldn’t stop you from exploring other parts of the area full of unique rock formations, beautiful canyons, and towering cliffs.
 Our favorite alternative to the Wave is White Pocket.